 - 1. Unwelcome leering, sexual flirtations, or propositions - 2.
 Unwelcome sexual slurs, epithets, threats, verbal abuse, derogatory comments, or sexually degrading descriptions - 3.
 Graphic verbal comments about an individual's body or overly personal conversation - 4.
 Sexual jokes, derogatory posters, notes, stories, cartoons, drawings, pictures, obscene gestures, or computer-generated images of a sexual nature - 5.
 Spreading sexual rumors - 6.
 Teasing or sexual remarks about students enrolled in a predominantly single-sex class - 7.
 Massaging, grabbing, fondling, stroking, or brushing the body - 8.
 Touching an individual's body or clothes in a sexual way - 9.
 Impeding or blocking movements or any physical interference with school activities when directed at an individual on the basis of sex - 10.
-Displaying sexually suggestive objects observes any incident of sexual harassment involving a student shall, within 24 hours, report this observation to the Coordinator/Principal, whether or not the victim files a complaint.
+Displaying sexually suggestive objects - 11.
+Sexual assault, sexual battery, or sexual coercion